UCI Road World Championships – Men's team time trial

 The UCI Road World Championships – Men's team time trial was a world championship for road bicycle racing in the discipline of team time trial (TTT).
-It is organized by the world governing body, the Union Cycliste Internationale (UCI).
+It was organized by the world governing body, the Union Cycliste Internationale (UCI).

+The mixed team relay replaced the men's and women's team time trial events at the world championships from 2019.

 National teams (1962–1994)

 A championship for national teams was introduced in 1962 and held until 1994.
 It was held annually, except that from 1972 onward, the TTT was not held in Olympic years.
 There were 4 riders per team on a route around 100 kilometres long.
 Italy is the most successful nation with seven victories.